lsst/pipelines_lsst_io/install/lsstsw.rst

 1. Prerequisites
 ================

-Before embarking on Science Pipelines development, ensure you have all software dependencies installed on your system:
+Ensure you have all software dependencies installed on your system:

 - Pipelines build pre-requisites listed in the :ref:`eups distrib installation page <source-install-prereqs>`.
-- A bash shell; ``lsstsw`` may not work with other shells like zsh or tcsh.
 - `Git LFS configured for LSST DM's servers <https://developer.lsst.io/tools/git_lfs.html>`_.

 .. _lsstsw-deploy: